happy-little-one/flutter-ddd-architecture/README.md

 ## ui

-ui just performed as consumer of data from store and user case functions from apps, quiet simple.
+ui just performs as consumer of data from store and user case functions from apps, quiet simple.

 ```
 Wdiget(